 A new Labor Department report released yesterday sent the media cycle abuzz with news of record-level inflation.
 According to the report, inflation hit a 30-year high last month, increasing 0.9% from September to October for a total annual increase of 6.2% since October 2020.
-These new numbers counteracted predictions from economists and policymakers who expected inflation to cool off as we near the end of the year—but should we be sounding the alarm bells just yet?
+These new numbers contradicted predictions from economists and policymakers who expected inflation to cool off as we neared the end of the year—but should we be sounding the alarm bells just yet?
 We took a closer look at what the inflation numbers really mean and what impact it may have on the retail industry.

 What is inflation?

 Let’s first take a step back.
 Put simply, “inflation is a measure of the rate of rising prices of goods and services in an economy.”
 Price increases can happen as a result of increases in production costs, such as raw materials or wages—or it can be caused by a surge in demand for products and services, which drives consumers to pay more for the products they want.